Codexee/Iridium_Oxide_ASE.ipynb/paper.md

 OpenFermion [@OpenFermion] is used to perform fermion-to-qubit mappings such as Jordan–Wigner or Bravyi–Kitaev.
 The resulting qubit Hamiltonians are stored in JSON format together with metadata to ensure clarity and reproducibility.

 The repository includes continuous integration tests using GitHub Actions to ensure that updates to the code do not break the workflow.
 A Jupyter notebook example demonstrates the full pipeline on an IrO₂ surface with an adsorbate, producing a reference Hamiltonian that is automatically checked for consistency.
+To ensure reasonable execution times for continuous integration and example usage, the most computationally expensive stages of the workflow—specifically the construction and qubit mapping of the full fermionic Hamiltonian—are provided as optional steps.
+The default example workflow executes slab processing, cluster extraction, and orbital analysis, while Hamiltonian generation can be enabled by the user when sufficient computational resources are available.

 ## Application